ABOUT ANATOMYSCAPES

 Rachelle L. Clauson, BS, CMT, NCBTMB

-Rachelle is the owner of Flourish Bodywork and is a Nationally Certified Massage Therapist with a private practice in San Diego for the past 18 years.
-Since January 2018, she has been working as a volunteer dissector and photographer with the Fascial Net Plastination Project (FNPP) in Guben, Germany, working with Body Worlds and Fascia Research Society to create the world's first fascial-focused plastinate.
-Rachelle devotes much of her time to better understanding the fascial system.
-She loves to help others understand how this previously under-studied network of the human body affects how we move, get injured and recover.
-Since childhood she has had an unwavering curiosity to understand the human experience of a spiritual, mental, and emotional journey living through a physical body.
+Rachelle shares her expertise internationally, both online and in person, focusing on the structural organization, function, and beauty of the fascial system.
+Her teaching methods include dissection, hands-on applications, and written course materials that showcase original tissue images and artistic representations.
+Rachelle devotes much of her time to better understanding the fascial system and loves helping others understand how this previously under-studied network of the human body affects how we move, get injured, and recover.
+Since childhood she has had an unwavering curiosity to understand the human experience of a spiritual, mental, and emotional journey living through a physical form.

-Her publications include Chapter 3 in Fascia, Function, and Medical Applications (2021) as well as the feature article in Massage & Bodywork Magazine (Sept/Oct 2018).
-Rachelle is a founding member of the Fascia Research Society and will co-present a workshop about the work of the FNPP at the 6th International Fascia Research Congress in Montreal September 2022.
+She is a co-author of the Anatomy for Touch column in Massage & Bodywork magazine where AnatomySCAPES features imagery from their dissections in the lab, and she is a guest presenter on the ABMP Podcast.
+Additionally, she is a contributing author for the books Fascia, Function, and Medical Applications (CRC Press, 2021, 2025) and The Myofascial System in Form and Movement (Handspring Publishing, 2022) and wrote the feature article FR:EIA in Massage & Bodywork magazine (Sept/Oct 2018).
+Rachelle is a founding member of the Fascia Research Society and presented about the work of the FNPP at the 6th International Fascia Research Congress in Montreal, September 2022.

 Nicole M. Trombley, MA, CMT